Inozyme Pharma Inc. (INZY) Shares Up Despite Recent Market Volatility

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at INZY starting from Bjarke Henric Bjorn, who purchase 21,500 shares at the price of $1.39 back on Dec 15.
-After this action, Bjarke Henric Bjorn now owns 105,441 shares of Inozyme Pharma Inc., valued at $29,885 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at INZY starting from Hopfner Robert Lorne, who purchase 344,592 shares at the price of $4.54 back on Mar 29.
+After this action, Hopfner Robert Lorne now owns 3,213,586 shares of Inozyme Pharma Inc., valued at $1,563,724 using the latest closing price.

 Stock Fundamentals for INZY